gonarchsc/gonarch_ha_ce/README.md

 #### From source code
 The whole installation script can be done manually in case you are not in Ubuntu.
 As ROOT:
+* Ensure you have, at least Python 3.10 installed
 * Install sqlite3, haproxy and socat in your OS (packages names may vary)
 * Create the folder in /opt/gonarch and /run/haproxy
 * Move gonarch.conf to /etc/